trident-project/trident/doc/source/installation.rst

 In order to calculate the ionization fractions for various ions from density, temperature, metallicity fields, you will need an ionization table datafile and a configuration file.
 Because this datafile can be large, it is not packaged with the main source code.
-The first time you try to do anything that requires it, Trident will attempt to automatically set this all up for you with a series of interactive prompts.  **This step requires an internet connection the first time you run it.**
+The first time that you import Trident, you will be prompted to download these files through a series of interactive prompts.  **This step requires an internet connection the first time you run it.** To initiate this directly, run the ``trident.auto_config()``.

 In addition, Trident provides a simple test function to verify that your install is functioning correctly.
 This function not only tries to set up